pipelinelabo/datalaiq-wiki/flows/nodes/queryalert.md

 # Query Log Ingest Node

-The Query Log Ingest node is an advanced node which generates *alert entries* based on the results of a previous Gravwell query, then ingests those alerts to specified tag.
+The Query Log Ingest node is an advanced node which generates *alert entries* based on the results of a previous DatalaiQ query, then ingests those alerts to specified tag.

 ## Configuration